 - To contact you by email, telephone or post using your stated preferred choice communication method in the first instance

-- To comply with legal obligations such as to prevent and to protect against fraud and money laundering
+- To comply with legal obligations such as to prevent and to protect against fraud, money laundering and other illegal activities, right to rent checks and the supply of information required by statute to government bodies and agencies

 - To comply with industry standards

-- To send promotional communication about our services, special offers or other information which we think you may find interesting using the email address or telephone contact number which you have provided
+- To send promotional communication about our services, special offers or other information which we think you may find of interest using the email address or telephone contact number which you have provided

 - To contact you for market research purposes about our services